Carhartt Drives Out Costs and Drives Up Value with Cloud-based TMS

 "Honest value for an honest dollar."

-Like many apparel manufacturers who sell through online and in-store channels, Carhartt reached a point where increasing omnichannel fulfillment challenges required the 128-year-old company to make changes in their supply chain.
+Like many apparel manufacturers who sell through online and in-store channels, Carhartt reached a point where increasing omnichannel fulfilment challenges required the 128-year-old company to make changes in its supply chain.

 The company whose motto is "Honest value for an honest dollar", once again set out and found a way to deliver superior service while controlling costs.

-Central to their supply chain project was a commercial transportation management system (TMS) to replace a manual system.
+Central to its supply chain project was a commercial transportation management system (TMS) to replace a manual system.
 The new TMS needed to integrate with existing systems, including Manhattan's Warehouse Management solution.

 Results of Carhartt's integration of Manhattan's TMS and WMS, include: